 All new purchases earn 2% cash back, with unlimited 1% cash back when you buy, plus an additional 1% as you pay for those purchases.
 However, to earn cash back, pay at least the minimum due on time.

-The Double Cash doesn’t have an annual fee.
+The Citi Double Cash doesn’t have an annual fee.
+You will need to have an excellent credit score for this card.

 Learn more: Best cash back credit cards